Symptom

 What this can be connected to

-Per traditional chiropractic philosophy plus the patterns we see clinically, balance problems & coordination loss is often associated with these regions or systems.
+Per the science of the nervous system plus the patterns we see clinically, balance problems & coordination loss is often associated with these regions or systems.
 Click any to read more.

 Spinal regions